 But just how true are either of these assumptions, if at all?

 There are a few major differences between the lifestyles and upbringings of Baby Boomers and Millennials, which create a clear distinction in their experience of life.

 Take career paths, for example.

-Generally speaking, Baby Boomers were likely to leave school, gain employment, then remain in that job throughout their working career.
+Generally speaking, Baby Boomers were likely to leave school, gain employment, and then remain in that job throughout their working career.

 Baby Boomers were definitely loyal, even if it was to their own detriment.

-This freedom doesn’t create the same job stability and financial security that Baby Boomers enjoyed, but it lends itself more to expression of creativity and potentially higher levels of individual happiness.
+This freedom doesn’t create the same job stability and financial security that Baby Boomers enjoyed, but it lends itself more to an expression of creativity and potentially higher levels of individual happiness.

 While high numbers of Baby Boomers were likely to be married and planning for kids by the time they were 25, Millennials are waiting much longer to lock it all down.

 Millennials have also been deemed more health-conscious than their older generational counterparts, putting more emphasis on including daily habits and lifestyle in their overarching view of ‘healthy’.